-Management and shareholder interests must align if a company is to
+Management and shareholder interests must align for a company to

 achieve its strategic objectives.
 The link between shareholder value and